AllenInstitute/Spatial-Transcriptomics-Processing-Pipeline/docs/processing_docs/4_add_cell_type_colors.md

 # Add Cell Type Colors
 ---
 This module provides functionality to add standardized color mappings for cell type classifications to AnnData objects using the ABC atlas color scheme.
-It supports both flat and hierarchical mapping types and assigns consistent colors across different taxonomic levels.

 ## Overview
 The color assignment step includes: